PrasadGautham/web-wrapper-delivery-app/docs/PROJECT_STATUS.md

 Current business separation:
 - restaurant creates the order
-- backend assigns the nearest eligible driver
+- backend assigns the best eligible driver, preferring fresh nearby drivers and using tied-driver fallback when needed
 - driver sees only the driver pay for the trip
 - store sees only the amount billed to the store
 - merchant sees cross-store reporting within its own group